openbraininstitute/neuroagent/backend/README.md

 ### 5. (Optional) MCP server secrets

-MCP server secrets can be configured in the `.env` file.
+MCP server secrets can be configured in the `.env.app` file.
 Their keys follow the following naming convention:
 `NEUROAGENT_MCP__SECRETS__${secret_name}=${secret_value}`

 The servers in use are defined in the file `mcp.json`.
 The potential secrets that can be set are also displayed in this file.